tozeka/tech-challenge/README.md

 As a user, I want to get a list of actors for a given Genre ordered by movie actor appearances (according the actor rules starred in a movie).

 _Eddie Murphy starred at last **five** roles on The Nutty Professor, **so he appeared five times**: https://pt.wikipedia.org/wiki/The_Nutty_Professor_(1996)_

+### Unit tests

+Unit tests and feature tests are desirable.

 ### Installation